The following information is aimed at women with a kidney transplant who are considering a pregnancy, as well as their partners.

 - Any other medical problems that you or your partner may have.

 Although many women will be well during their pregnancy, you are at increased risk of the following:

 - Developing high blood pressure or pre-eclampsia.
 This is a serious illness that usually happens in the second half of pregnancy.
 It causes high blood pressure and protein in the urine.
 The symptoms of pre-eclampsia may include headaches, blurred vision or swelling of the hands, feet or face.
 Your antenatal (before birth) clinic will measure your blood pressure and test your urine for protein.
 This helps pick up pre-eclampsia early.

-There are two main problems that can affect your baby:
+There are two main problems that having had a kidney transplant can affect your baby:

-- Your baby’s growth may be affected so they are smaller when born than they would be if you did not have kidney disease.
+- Your baby’s growth may be affected so they are smaller when born than they would be if you did not have kidney disease and a transplant.
 Occasionally extra support for the baby is required to minimize the risk of long-term health problems and in extreme cases the baby may not survive.